gamezatwork/gamezatwork.github.io/_portfolio/2015-01-01-TapDefenders.md

 team_size: 4
 roles:
 - Programmer
+project_short_summary: |
-project_short_summary: Resource management and strategy mobile game where you have to protect a village from enemy attacks by tapping on foes and summoning allies to assist you.
+  Worked on a commissioned mobile game as part of a research project regarding the effects of In-game purchases and screen size, and created a resource management and strategy mobile game where you have to protect a village from enemy attacks by tapping on foes and summoning allies to assist you.
 project_summary: Tap Defenders is a simple Real-time Strategy mobile game where you have to protect a town from monster attacks by either tapping them directly, or hiring extra units to help attack.
 You are also able to upgrade your own skills instead of hiring units.
 project_description: |
   This project was commissioned as part of a research project regarding the effects of In-game purchases and screen size.